Plea Bargaining: HYTA

 When we take on a criminal case, the first thing we look for is the possibility of a dismissal.
 One way that may be achieved is through MCL 762.11, commonly known as the Holmes Youthful Trainee Act or HYTA.
 According to the statute, young defendants may be allowed to keep their records clean under the condition that they demonstrate they have been reformed.

 HYTA is available to defendants between the ages of 17 and 24.
 It gives youthful offenders a second (or third, or fourth…) chance to protect their futures.
-While certain crimes, like operating a vehicle while intoxicated, will prevent someone from being granted HYTA status, creative attorneys like those at LEWIS & DICKSTEIN, PLLC have had success convincing prosecutors to allow defendants to plead to amended charges that are covered under the statute.
+While certain crimes, like operating a vehicle while intoxicated and carjacking are not eligible for HYTA status, creative attorneys like those at LEWIS & DICKSTEIN, PLLC have had success convincing prosecutors to allow defendants to plead to amended charges that are covered under the statute.

 If your attorney can convince the judge to grant HYTA, the court will accept a guilty plea from the defendant but not enter a conviction.
 Assuming the defendant complies with all conditions placed upon him or her by the court, the case is eventually dismissed.